 The Human Story

 Painting people is a big part of the work we do.
 We see this as the most direct way to tell the human story, conveying emotion through form, and life through mark-making.
 Our work is figurative, created in a painterly style, utilizing our signature layering technique.
+An evolution of Andrew’s rhythmic mark-making in the studio, grown to include Sarah’s attention to detail.

 Expanding Meaning

+Sarah’s default language is written, while Andrew’s is visual.
 We acknowledge the pathway to a meaning is not singular.
 We use text in parallel with our imagery.
 These words within each mural allow another access point, and offer a greater depth and exploration of the theme we’re creating on.
 We want our work to touch on our shared humanity and these words invite introspection.

 Living On-site